Dorani/Album-Review/README.md

 - Simple form provides an easy structure for the user to fill out information.
 - Bootstrap sass is the bootstrap framework from twitter but its ported from its native processing language which is less and its ported to sass.

+    - now to let our application know we want to use those gems we need to go into our teminal:
+        - "bundle install"